hummy123/phonebook/README.md

 The "backend" folder contains the Node server.
 The folder "arcane-reaches-66730" contains the Git repository deployed to Heroku.

-## Relevant scripts
+## CI/CD scripts

-- npm run copyfront
+The following commands should be executed from the backend folder.

-   - generates a production build of the front-end and copies it to arcane-reaches-66730
+- To generate a production build of the front-end and copy it to the deployment folder
-- npm run copyback
+  - ```npm run copyfront```

-  - copies the back-end to arcane-reaches-66730
+- To copy the backend folder to the to_deploy folder
+  - ```npm run copyback```

+- To execute the above two commands at once
-- MSG="commit message here" npm run deploy
+  - ```npm run copyfull```

-   - adds untracked files to Git, commits with MSG and deploys to Heroku.
+- To add untracked files to the to_deploy folder and commit them
-     - MSG does not support spaces in the commit message.
+  - ```npm run deploy "your message here"```

+- To push commit to Heroku
-- MSG="commit message here" npm run deployfull
+  - ```npm run deploy```

-  - executes all the above in the listed order.
-      - MSG does not support spaces in the commit message.
+You must initialise a Heroku repository in the to_deploy folder before running the last two commands.